ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

     11. EbM7: [ [ 'wn', 'Eb4', 'G4', 'Bb4', 'D5' ] ]
     12. CM7: [ [ 'wn', 'C4', 'E4', 'G4', 'B4' ] ]

+For the ambitious practitioner, we can speed up the tempo and make the progression "vertical" - i.e. chords seemingly stacked on top of each other.

 [blues-progressions-02.mp3](blues-progressions-02.mp3)

     $ perl blues-progressions --percent=100 --patch=0 --bpm=120

+If you really want, there can be a cheesy drum pattern, too:

 [blues-progressions-03.mp3](blues-progressions-03.mp3)